questdb/py-questdb-client/docs/sender.rst

 Optimising HTTP Performance
 ---------------------------

-The sender's network communication is implemented in native Rust and thus does not require access to the GIL.
+The sender's network communication is implemented in native code and thus does not require access to the GIL, allowing for true parallelism when used using multiple threads.

 For simplicity of design and best error feedback, the `.flush()` method blocks until the server has acknowledged the data.